 The Unfair Decline

 In 1941, the Opry fired Bailey.
 There are various opinions and conspiracies about the unpopular decision, most of which point to a financial dispute between ASCAP and the radio industry.
-Bailey’s segment of the show relied on a small number of older songs, many of which were part of the ASCAP dispute.
-Whether this rotation of songs was his creative decision or an instance of the music business limiting the catalog of an African American performer, those songs became a perceived financial risk for the program.
+Bailey's segment of the show relied on a small number of older songs, many of which were part of the ASCAP dispute.
+Whether this rotation of established tunes was Bailey's creative decision or an instance of the music business limiting the repertoire of an African American performer, those songs became a perceived financial risk for the program.
 Whatever actually happened, it was a harsh and sudden exit for one of the greatest to ever perform on WSM.

 Bailey faded from the public eye after his firing.
 Among the scattered live appearances in his latter years were return visits to the Ryman, including the Opry's first-ever Old Timers' Show in 1974.
 When David C. Morton, co-author of DeFord Bailey: A Black Star in Early Country Music (The University of Tennessee Press), first met Bailey in the '70s, the country music legend was living in public housing after years spent shining shoes to support his family.